dogweather/forkful/content/en/lua/dates-and-times/calculating-a-date-in-the-future-or-past.md

   \ like\u2026"
 lastmod: '2024-03-13T22:45:00.217645-06:00'
 model: gpt-4-1106-preview
-summary: "Calculating future or past dates means figuring out what the date will be\
-  \ after or before a certain amount of time.
-Programmers do this for features like\u2026"
+summary: Calculating future or past dates means figuring out what the date will be after or before a certain amount of time.
 title: Calculating a date in the future or past
 weight: 26
 ---